 Equity investment in operating and substantially-leased (i.e., at least at market occupancy levels) institutional quality real estate in the traditional property types (i.e., apartment, office, retail, industrial, and hotel).
+Core investments may also include high-quality, non-traditional property types (i.e. student housing, medical office, and self-storage) that produce stable income with low risk.
 Assets are located in significant metropolitan markets with reasonable population sizes and economies.
 Net returns historically have been in the 6% to 9% range (net of fees) with annual standard deviation near 8.0%.
 Of note, core investments typically feature current income as a large portion of overall return (i.e., up to 70%), and appreciation that generally matches or exceeds inflation.
 Low leverage is utilized (i.e., 50% or less on a portfolio basis).
 Core debt investments include first mortgage loans secured by the previously defined core equity real estate assets.
-Such mortgage loans are either newly originated or are existing but performing loans with reasonable borrowers (e.g., credit), reasonable terms (e.g., loan to value of less than 50% and debt service coverage of 1.25 or greater) and institutional-quality management (e.g., an institutional investment manager with reasonable experience and track record in managing first mortgage loan investments).
+Such mortgage loans are either newly originated or are existing but performing loans with reasonable borrowers (e.g., credit), reasonable terms (e.g., loan to value of less than 50% and debt service coverage of 1.25 or greater) and institutionalquality management (e.g., an institutional investment manager with reasonable experience and track record in managing first mortgage loan investments).
 During periods of market illiquidity, core equity investments can provide high going-in income returns and provide a reasonable inflation-hedge so long as markets are not over-supplied.
-Core Plus investments typically will target a higher leverage ratio (around 50% on a loan-to-value basis) and allocate slightly more to non-operating real estate investments, around 20%.